Sunday morning, 16 November 2003

 All the while, she waits for a call that never comes.
 She can’t get the sight of her fallen mother out of her head, the sound of her body hitting the floor.
 She dreams of it, of blood and axes and men that are too tall to be her father.
 She is too old to go crying to Daddy with her nightmares, and Isabel’s heart is hardened and hurting.
 Celia has no one to talk to.
 She is alone.
 Afraid in her own home.
 Uncertain of her future.

 GM: There’s always her friends at McGehee to confide in.
-But she hears they’ve been talking behind her back ever since that party where she promised to come through with booze from her dad’s private stash and never did.
+But she hears they’ve been talking behind her back ever since that party.
+The one where she promised to come through with booze from her dad’s private stash and never did.

 Bentley Downs is one of the worst gossips.
-She’s a full two grades younger, but having heard the story from some other eighth grader, she won’t stop running her mouth about it.
+She’s a full two grades younger.
+Having heard the story from some other eighth grader, she won’t stop running her mouth about it.

 Celia: The gossip eats at her.
 She doesn’t stoop to explain herself, but maybe that makes it worse.

-She asks Daddy if she can finally see that dermatologist, terrified he will find her secret stash of concealer.
+She asks Daddy if she can finally see that dermatologist.
+She’s terrified he will find her secret stash of concealer.
 She tries lemon juice and baking powder and oatmeal and egg whites.